MenaWANG/venv_test/ReadMe.md

 * If not, install using the official installer at `python.org`, for example [windows installer available here](https://www.python.org/downloads/windows/)
 * After installation, run the command below (for windows) `C:\Users\<username>\AppData\Local\Programs\Python\Python3X\python -m venv PATH-to-REPO\.venv`
+    * one could also use `py -3.x -m venv` to specify python version but I opted to specify where exactly this python sits, since `py --lists-paths` give me interesting results due to my installation history. 🙈
 * This is where I used to stumble before.
     * If I don't specify the path to the particular python version, it would always just used the default.
     * If I revise the environment path variable to prioritize this desired python version, it would then become the new default.
     * In contrast, the solution above gives us the flexibility to create a `.venv` with whichever python version we see fit for each particular project.

 ## 2. Activate and use the `.venv`